alveflo/hodor/README.md

 Hodor!
 ======

-Minimalistic, simple and easy to use client routing provider.
+Minimalistic, simple and easy to use client side routing provider.

 #### Usage
 ```html